Back to Resources

 The Client Portal uses a separate authentication system from your internal staff login.
 Clients authenticate via cookie-based sessions rather than JWT tokens, and their access is automatically scoped to their own client record -- they can never see another client's data.

-To create a client login, navigate to the client's record in XeroFlow and open the Portal Access section.
-Enter the client contact's email address and send an invitation.
-The recipient receives an email with a secure link to set their password and access the portal.
-You can invite multiple contacts per client, each with their own login credentials and individual permission sets.
+To create client access, navigate to the client's record in XeroFlow and open the Portal Access section.
+Enter the contact's email address and send an invitation.
+The recipient confirms the secure link and enters the portal without setting a password.
+You can invite multiple contacts per client, each with individual permissions; the same contact can also receive clearly labelled access links for separate client organisations.

 Configuring Permissions

-Each client portal user has a set of granular permissions that control exactly what they can see and do.
-The three primary permissions are:
+Each client portal user has granular permissions that control exactly what they can see and do.
+Core controls include:

 • canViewInvoices